cmd-stream/cmd-stream-go/README.md

 # Benchmarks
 [github.com/ymz-ncnk/go-client-server-communication-benchmarks](https://github.com/ymz-ncnk/go-client-server-communication-benchmarks)

-# Distributed Command Pattern vs RPC
+# Command Pattern Over Network vs RPC
 By mapping commands to remote procedure calls, it is quite easy to implement the RPC approach.
 Thus, if you are already using one of the RPC products, you can switch to cmd-stream-go even without changing your interfaces.